Stroke: Changes in EmotionsSkip to the navigation

-- The reaction may have little or no obvious connection with what is happening around the person.
+- The reaction may have little or no clear connection with what is happening around the person.

 - Often reactions can be easily interrupted by diverting the person's attention.

 People who have had a stroke—usually in the front part of the brain or in the brain stem—can suddenly cry or laugh for no clear reason.
 When the behavior has nothing to do with what a person is feeling or doing, it is called pseudobulbar affect (PBA).

 - Medicine may be needed to help control emotional responses.

 Crying can also be a symptom of depression , which is a medical condition that often gets better with treatment.
-Untreated depression can interfere with recovery.
+If depression is not treated, it can interfere with recovery.
 And it can have a big impact on how much a person enjoys life.